 - Any soldier who was insufficiently eager to escape from an army hospital and rejoin the effort was viewed with suspicion.
 If you didn't buy a ticket home with genuine infirmity, then you belonged on the lines, dammit. note

 - Henry Jones, a green lieutenant, fresh out of West Point, showed up late in the war, desperate for field experience.
 Everyone smirked at him and hoped he didn't get anyone killed.
-After one sortie across a river, he was promoted because he was related to someone and everyone shrugged it off.
+After one sortie across a river, he was promoted because he was slated to serve in the post-war officers corps and everyone shrugged it off.

 - Capt.
 Herbert Sobel, E Company's first CO, was Kicked Upstairs into this after a mass near-desertion revealed to regimental command that, by God, these men were NOT following such an incompetent man into combat.
 This wound up eating at Sobel for the rest of his life, and until the day he died, he harbored a deep resentment of the men of Easy Company.
 The fact his XO Richard Winters eventually wound up outranking him did NOT help matters. note

-- Possible inversion or subversion in Major Winchester from Mash.
-He was using connections to keep his Tokyo posting until he ticked off the wrong person, and spent most of the rest of the show trying to pull strings and get back to a nice safe clean Tokyo hospital.
+- Major Charles Winchester was using family connections to keep his cushy Tokyo posting until he ticked off the wrong person at the wrong time and got sent to the 4077th, and spent most of the rest of the show trying to pull strings and get back to a nice safe clean Tokyo hospital.

 - Justified with Father Mulcahy.
 As an Army Chaplain, he is specifically forbidden by regulations to fight, so his proper role is usually behind the lines.
 Normally no one has a problem with this, but one front line soldier refused to talk to him because he had no combat experience.
 As a result, Mulcahy has an adventure in the front which includes doing an emergency tracheotomy under fire, which impresses the soldier.

 - Captain Ben Sisko.
-He designed the USS Defiant to fight the Borg and used it against the Dominion.
-As the war progressed, Admiral Ross "promoted" Sisko to a desk job and Commander Dax had to step up.
-As much as it grated for him to see his baby in someone else's hands, Sisko would later hatch a plan to retake the station.
+After his wife was killed at Wolf 359, he transferred out of starship duty into working at the Fleet's shipyards.
+Of couse, while there he was part of the design team of the USS Defiant to fight the Borg (and later he used it against the Dominion).
+As the war progressed, Admiral Ross "promoted" Sisko to a desk job as his adjunct and Commander Dax took over as the Defiant's CO.
+As much as it grated for him to see his baby in someone else's hands, Sisko would later hatch a plan to retake Deep Space Nine and get his command back.

 - Blackadder himself spends the entire series trying to get out of the trenches and into a position where he's less likely to be killed.
 It never quite works out.

-- Joe Walker from Dad's Army will do almost anything to stay off the frontlines.
+- Joe Walker will do almost anything to stay off the frontlines.

 - Downton Abbey's Thomas, a Jerk with a Heart of Jerk, joins the army at the announcement of WWI anticipating a cushy assignment at a hospital, having wrangled something with the local physician.
 Instead he ends up in the trenches as a field medic, terrified for his life and hating every minute of the war.
 The only way for him to leave is if he gets killed or injured.
 So he encourages a German sniper to shoot him in the hand and gets reassigned to Downton as the sergeant in charge of the hospital staff.